Toggle Menu Icon

 [1, 2, 3, 4, 5, 6]

-But if you try and copy and paste that from the web it makes it hard, especially for multiple lines.
-So I reverse them which makes it easier to copy-paste examples from the site to test out.
-So that example is shown on the site as:
+But if you try and copy and paste it makes it hard, especially for multiple lines.
+So I reverse them which makes it easier to copy-paste examples to test out.
+In the guide the example is shown as:

 a = [1, 2, 3]